PlatosTwin/lt100/docs/index.markdown

 You can see where we're going...
 What is a trail but a coastline or river rotated into the sky?
 If we can measure the fractal dimension of the coastline of England, certainly we can measure the fractal dimension of a trail's elevation profile?
 It is easy to analogize trails to coastlines and river networks—and below I do derive some measures of profile complexity—but there is good cause for skepticism.
 Fractals manifest where we have scale-invariant self-similarity, but unlike coastlines and river networks, elevation profiles are not self-similar.
 Unlike coastlines and river networks, which develop naturally, elevation profiles follow man-made trails that have been designed, among other things, to incorporate switchbacks and avoid cliffs.
 In other words, coastlines, river networks, heads of romanesco, tree branches—all of these look roughly the same whether you're zoomed in close or looking from afar.
 We can't say the same for an elevation profile.

-There is one further complication, which is that course elevation profiles are generated from waypoints, but the waypoints in the files I have are not evenly spaced.
-For instance, the median distance between waypoints on the Leadville route is 135 feet, but some points are as far apart as 1,354 feet.
+There is one further complication, which is that course elevation profiles are generated from waypoints, but the waypoints in the files I use are not evenly spaced.
+For instance, the median <a href="https://en.wikipedia.org/wiki/Geodesic" target="_blank">geodesic distance</a> between waypoints on the Leadville route is 135 feet, but some points are as far apart as 1,354 feet.
+This means that the ruler is in practice a lower bound rather than a fixed length.[^1]

 ![Histogram of distances between waypoints for the Leadville course.]({{"images/leadville_waypoint_hist.png" | relative_url }})

 Nonetheless, we can still visualize how a trail's length varies with the size of the ruler we use.
 The chart below shows trail length as a function of ruler length for ruler lengths between 10 feet and 2,640 feet (half a mile), measured every 5 feet, for the first half of the Leadville course.
 (Since Leadville is an out-and-back, it makes sense to look at half of the course only.)
-We can characterize this curve by its slope, which we measure in the linear regime from 35 feet to 2,640 feet; this value comes out to $$d=-0.000446$$.
+We can characterize this curve by its slope, which we measure in the linear regime from 35 feet to 2,640 feet; this value comes out to $$d=-0.000448$$.

 ![Log-log plot for the Leadville course.]({{"images/leadville_log_log.png" | relative_url }})

-The same view for Western States yields a slope of $$d=-0.00262$$ in the linear regime starting at 50 feet, almost 6x the slope for Leadville.
+The same view for Western States yields a slope of $$d=-0.00268$$ in the linear regime starting at 50 feet, almost 6x the slope for Leadville.

 ![Log-log plot for the Leadville course.]({{"images/western_states_log_log.png" | relative_url }})

-For Hardrock, the slope is $$d=-0.00233$$ in the linear regime starting at 35 feet, roughly comparable to that for Western States.
+For Hardrock, the slope is $$d=-0.00239$$ in the linear regime starting at 35 feet, roughly comparable to that for Western States.

 ![Log-log plot for the Leadville course.]({{"images/hardrock_log_log.png" | relative_url }})